ayushbuidl/evm/x/precisebank/README.md

 The `x/precisebank` module emits the following events, that are meant to be match the events emitted by the `x/bank` module.
-Events emitted by `x/precisebank` will only contain `aatom` amounts, as the `x/bank` module will emit events with all other denoms.
-This means if an account transfers multiple coins including `aatom`, the `x/precisebank` module will emit an event with the full `aatom` amount.
-If `uatom` is included in a transfer, mint, or burn, the `x/precisebank` module will emit an event with the full equivalent `aatom` amount.
+Events emitted by `x/precisebank` will only contain `aedgens` amounts, as the `x/bank` module will emit events with all other denoms.
+This means if an account transfers multiple coins including `aedgens`, the `x/precisebank` module will emit an event with the full `aedgens` amount.
+If `uedgens` is included in a transfer, mint, or burn, the `x/precisebank` module will emit an event with the full equivalent `aedgens` amount.

 #### SendCoins